8 min read

 Once you've run your display campaigns for some time, you'll have enough data to make informed performance judgments to optimize your Ecommerce PPC ad campaign.
 You can make these changes using various manual and automated bidding strategies that will enable you to customize your campaigns based on your goals.

-Search and Display Ads are unquestionably one of the most effective tools that DTC and Ecommerce brands use to attract customers and drive website traffic.
+Search and Display Ad are unquestionably one of the most effective tools that DTC and Ecommerce brands use to attract customers and drive website traffic.
 However, optimizing these ads for conversions to get the desired ROI is still a challenge for several DTC and Ecommerce businesses.

 Following the strategies highlighted in this article will enable you to optimize your Ecommerce Google PPC ad campaigns and DTC display ads helping you increase brand awareness, target potential customers, and drive traffic to your site.